webandras/decimus-wp-starter/README.md

 2. Create `wordpress` folder in root.
 Bedrock will be installed here.

-3. Run `docker-compose up --build`.
-There are useful shell commands in `bin` folder.
+3. Run `set- a; source .env; docker-compose up --build`.

 4. Create a new Bedrock project:

 `bin/composer create-project roots/bedrock`

-5. Unfortunately, Bedrock will create the project into a subfolder inside the `wordpress` folder, so you need to copy the subfolder content into the `wordpress` folder.
-And delete the subfolder afterwards.
+5. Unfortunately, Bedrock will create the project into a subfolder inside the `wordpress` folder, so you need to have the sub-folder content in the `wordpress` folder.

-6. Make sure the `.env` credentials are correct (in wordpress folder) and match with the variable defined in `.env` in the root folder
+6. Make sure the `.env` credentials are correct (in wordpress folder) and match with the variable defined in `.env` in the root folder.

-   You can customize the DB_PREFIX to increase security (See "Change table prefixes" section further below).
+You can also customize the DB_PREFIX to increase security.
+See "Change table prefixes" section further below to change prefix for tables in an existing wp database.

 ## WP CLI

 Run `bin/wp` to enter the `wordpress` container.
-Simply run `wp`.
+Simply run `wp` here.
-The wp-cli is run by the www-data user, not by root (otherwise, it would be a huge security risk).
+The wp-cli is run by the www-data user, not by root (otherwise, it would be a security risk).

+*Note: There are other useful shell commands in `bin` folder as well.*

 ## DB

 Add your sql dump files into the db folder to be imported.